Best budget telescopes to see the cosmos without breaking the bank in 2024

 Key specs

-The Bresser Messier AR-80/640 Nano makes a great first telescope for beginners, and is certainly a reliable, quality budget telescope.
+The Bresser Messier AR-80/640 Nano makes a great first telescope for beginners, with a reliable build quality sometimes lacking in budget telescopes.

 This 3-inch refractor comes with a manual altaz mount, a red dot finder, a star diagonal and a 26mm Plössl eyepiece: pretty much everything a beginner might need.